Metals Allergy Testing

 Keep the panels and the skin around the panels dry during the two days the panels are on your back.

 You can take a shallow bath or sponge bath, but avoid getting your back wet.
+However, you can take a shower or bath once the panels are removed.

 Avoid physical activities that may cause sweating or excessive movement during the two days the patches remain applied.